CollegiumAcademicum/collegiumacademicum.de/content/pages/frontpage/einziehen/index.en.md

 {{< video "2019_Zimmermodell" >}}

-We have answers to the most common questions in [our FAQ](/en/faq).
-If you have further questions you can write us under einziehen@collegiumacademicum.de.
+We have answered to the most common questions in [our FAQ](/en/faq).
+If you have further questions you can write us at einziehen@collegiumacademicum.de.

-The construction of the new wooden building is almost finished and we are finally ready: In **September 2022**, the first renters will move into our self-managed student house.
-But a housing project will only become a house through the many people who make it a joyful and lively place.
-That is why we are looking for great people who want to live there with us!
-Applications for spots in the new CA are open from now!
-Here, you can see how many of our 176 future residents we have chosen already - we are still looking for you! (last update: 2022/07/31)
+Finally, the time has come: We have found 176 great people who will move into our self-managed dormitory in **September/October 2022** and fill it with life.
+The application phase for the first occupancy is now closed and we no longer have any places available.

 <div class="progress-wrapperEinzug">
-  <progress class="progress is-large is-primary" value="164" max="176"></progress>
+  <progress class="progress is-large is-primary" value="176" max="176"></progress>
-  <p class="progress-value has-text-white" style="--progressing: 164;">occupied</p>
+  <p class="progress-value has-text-white" style="--progressing: 176;">occupied</p>
-  <p class="progress-value" style="--progressing: 338;">free</p>
 </div>
 <div class="columns" style="margin-top: 2em;">
     <div class="column">